BPeineke/se_project_spots/README.md

 The Project can be accessed via this link: https://github.com/BPeineke/se_project_spots.git

-THe project video can be found here: https://drive.google.com/file/d/1gO_pYsZ8ahJWm-1QSZYKgUBx22j4VLec/view?usp=drive_link
+The project video can be found here: https://drive.google.com/file/d/1gO_pYsZ8ahJWm-1QSZYKgUBx22j4VLec/view?usp=drive_link

 Pictures, GIFs, or screenshots that detail the project features (highly